axieum/minecord/README.md

   * For example, you could manage your server's whitelist via `/whitelist`
 * Ability to apply cooldowns to commands
   * This can be configured on a per user, channel or guild basis
+* Detects players in commands and places their avatar in the response
 * Mod developers can register their own slash commands

 ### 😇 Presence